Five Things You Don’t Need to Do to Your Holiday Turkey

 Don’t brine it.
 For the last decade or so, brining has been promoted as the miracle cure for dry turkey meat.
 But you know what?
 Brining turkey is a royal pain.
 Do you have a container big enough to submerge the bird in brine at a temperature of 38°F for several days?
 Neither do we.
 But even if we did, the truth is that brining just fills the bird up with water, dilutes its flavor, and makes any pan gravy taste salty.
 A salt-cured bird is the way to go.

 Don’t truss it.
 While trussing may make your bird look nice and neat, tying the legs together only slows the cooking time.
-It doesn’t make the bird any more moist or help it cook more steadily, as some experts insist.
-In fact, leaving the legs open allows heat to move throughout the bird, so that it cooks more evenly and quickly.
+It doesn’t make the bird moister or help it cook more steadily, as some experts insist.
+In fact, leaving the legs open allows heat to move throughout the bird so that it cooks more evenly and quickly.

 Don’t baste it.
 Seriously.
 Continually squeezing hot juices over the bird not only prevents the skin from crisping, it also causes the breast meat to cook more quickly, which dries out the meat.